 Sixth: The Christians of Corinth had first-hand experience of an……. actual event: a live communication between the “triumphant“ (celestial) Church and the “enlisted” (terrestrial) Church.
 In other words, the reposed in Christ brethren would inform the living that those who have passed away are still alive; that, while their dead bodies are asleep in graves, their souls are in the land of the living.

-For example, during the Transfiguration of the Lord, the apostles SAW AND HEARD the prophets Moses and Elijah conversing with the Lord (Matthew 17:3, Mark 9:4, Luke 9:30-32), therefore they had not vanished altogether, even though they had died.
-That specific experience alone testifies that it is not possible for so many saints and spiritual people to have vanished; so many prophets and martyrs, who, for Christ’s namesake, “trod the narrow path” and gave up their lives for Him.
+For example, during the Transfiguration of the Lord, the apostles SAW AND HEARD the prophets Moses and Elijah conversing with the Lord (Matthew 17:3, Mark 9:4, Luke 9:30-32), therefore they had not vanished altogether, even though they had died physically.
+That specific experience alone testifies that it is not possible for so many saints and spiritual people to have vanished; so many prophets and martyrs, who, for Christ’s namesake, “trod the narrow path” and even gave up their lives for Him.

-This argument of the apostle Paul is corroborated throughout the ages, by the holy relics of the saints: in the old Testament, we find mention that the bones of the prophet Elijah brought a dead soldier back to life (Kings IV, 13:21).
+This argument by the apostle Paul is corroborated throughout the ages, by the holy relics of the saints: in the old Testament, we find mention that the bones of the prophet Elijah brought a dead soldier back to life (Kings IV, 13:21).
 But even up to our time, the relics of saints that still exude fragrance and perform so many other signs through the Grace they are endowed with, all testify that the reposed saints are still alive and will most assuredly be resurrected.

-Seventh: The charismas of the holy Spirit certify the state of Grace that Christians enjoy as members of the Church.
+Seventh: The gifts of the Holy Spirit certify the state of Grace that Christians enjoy as members of the Church.
 Through the tribulations and the tempests of life, they can remain cheerful and at peace.
 The Bishop of Kyrus, Theodoretus, characteristically writes: “We live here, amidst a multitude of perils.
 We are pressured by famine; we are constantly tortured and we alternate between the prisons of the universe.
 Homeless and migrants, we struggle with consecutive, oncoming waves.
 But that is not how things are, because we have as our vehicle, our good hope and reassurance of our own resurrection, the resurrection of our Saviour.”
 The hope and the joy that we feel in this world are but an “advance payment” and a “foretaste” of our future joy and hope.

 Source: Newspaper “Orthodox Press”, issue of 20 April 2007.